Dharwad district: Geographical features

-The District lies approximately 800 m above the sea level, which is why it enjoys a moderate and healthy climate.
-The District may be divided into 3 natural regions, the Malnad, the Semi-Malnad and the Maidan.
+The sistrict lies approximately 800 m above the sea level, which is why it enjoys a moderate and healthy climate.
+The district may be divided into 3 natural regions, the Malnad, the Semi-Malnad and the Maidan.
 These regions on an average receive moderate to heavy rainfall and have dense vegetation.
-Kalghatagi and Alnavar area in Dharwad taluka in particular receive more rainfall than other talukas of the District.
+The localities of Kalghatagi and Alnavar of Dharwad taluka in particular receive more rainfall than other talukas of the district.

-On the agricultural front, the presence of black soil helps in raising crops like Cotton, Wheat, Ragi, Jowar and Oil seeds and that of red soil is more suitable for paddy.
+On the agricultural front, the presence of black soil helps in raising crops such as cotton, wheat, ragi, jowar and oil seeds and that of red soil is more suitable for paddy.

-Important industrial centres
+Industrial sector

-Hubballi is an important industrial center, with more than 1,000 small and medium scale industries established.
-They include machine tool industries, Cotton Industries, electrical industries, steel furniture industries, food processing, rubber, leather and leather tanning industries.
+Hubali is a notable industrial centre, with more than 1,000 small and medium scale industries established.
+They include machine tool industries, such as cotton, electrical, steel furniture, food processing, rubber, leather, and leather tanning industries.

 Transportation

 Road

 NWKRTC (North West Karnataka Road Transport Corporation) is a state run corporation headquartered at Hubballi.
 There is a good transportation between Hubli, Dharwad, Kalghatgi, Navalgund and Kundgol as NWKRTC and Bendre Nagara Sarige (a consortium of private bus-owners) compete to cater to the large number of commuters between these places daily.
 Bus services from the twin-cities exist to every part of Karnataka and neighbouring states and other destinations.
 There are many private bus operators who render travel services between Hubli and Bangalore, Mangalore, Pune, Mumbai, Goa and Hyderabad.